mbottoms3/mbottoms3/README.md

 ### Hi there 👋

 I'm Micah!
-- 🌱 I’m currently learning React and Vuejs frameworks!
+- 🌱 I currently work with Vuejs framework and Quasar library!
 - 👯 I’m looking to collaborate on projects using MongoDB or SQL
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to be a sports performance coach so ask me about anything exercise related!